 - 1.1.
 A valid ID is required to check out equipment.
 If another party is picking up equipment for you, the Media Center should be notified in advance.
 The party picking up for a borrower is required to present the borrower's I.D. as well as his/her own I.D. at the time of checkout. - 1.2.
 Equipment can be checked in and out of the Media Center when staff is present.
 Equipment is examined by the Media Center staff for both check-out and check-in. - 1.3.
 The borrower is responsible for all equipment checked out to him/her.
 Equipment should be returned in the same working condition as it was issued or the borrower is liable for damages. - 1.4.
 Under no circumstances should equipment in the borrower's possession be loaned to another person.
 All equipment transfers have to be handled through the Media Center even to the next user in line. - 1.5.
 Equipment should be returned to the Media Center on time.
 Reserved equipment should also be picked up on time or your reservation may be canceled.
 Reservations not picked up for one hour after the scheduled time will cancel out automatically in our reservation list.
 It is the borrower's responsibility to be aware of the Media Center's schedule.
-You may check equipment in earlier than the return time and you may pick up reserved equipment earlier than the reserved time if the equipment is available.

-1.6.
-Equipment sign-out privileges may be revoked at any time due to careless handling of equipment, repeated lateness, or abuse of Media Center policy.
+You may check equipment in earlier than the return time and you may pick up reserved equipment earlier than the reserved time if the equipment is available. - 1.6.
+Equipment sign-out privileges may be revoked at any time due to careless handling of equipment, repeated lateness, or abuse of Media Center policy. - 2.
+Terms of Equipment Loan: - 2.1.
+Extended loans of any equipment will be allowed only with special permission from the Media Center. - 2.2.
+Reservations for extended periods or holidays will be considered on a proposal basis.